 PAWS Sponsor Senator Rick Santorum's attempt to justify the Pet Animal Welfare Statute, an amendment to the Animal Welfare Act (AWA).

-SANTORUM: July 27, 2005 - Mr. President, on May 26, 2005 I introduced with my colleague Senator Durbin the "Pet Animal Welfare Statute" of 2005, or "PAWS."
+SANTORUM: July 27, 2005 - Mr. President, Members, on May 26, 2005 I introduced with my colleague Senator Durbin the "Pet Animal Welfare Statute" of 2005, or "PAWS."
 PAWS amends the Animal Welfare Act to strengthen the Secretary of Agriculture's authority to deal with the problems of substandard animal dealers.

 REBUTTAL BY NCRAOA: Local and state laws are already in place to deal with animal cruelty, sanitation and nuisance violations.
 Federal regulations providing an additional layer of coverage are unwarranted.